-I first heard of this surprisingly appealing concoction–sort of a root beer float for grown-ups–from my friend Belle Casares, née Holahan, a granddaughter of Irish-American writer John O’Hara, who was in turn descended from the Anglo-Norman Franeys of County Laois.–Colman Andrews
+Author and Ireland-o-phile Colman Andrews says he “first heard of this surprisingly appealing concoction–sort of a root beer float for grown-ups–from my friend Belle Casares, née Holahan, a granddaughter of Irish-American writer John O’Hara, who was in turn descended from the Anglo-Norman Franeys of County Laois.”
+We’re certainly glad he did.–Renee Schettler Rossi

 LC Let's Get To It!
 Note

 Enough of this genius concoction’s provenance.
-We’re more intrigued by the art of it all.
-As in, the patient pour, the perfect melding of bitter and sweet, the ideal glass-to-lips delivery system.
+We’re more intrigued by the art of it all—the patient pour, the perfect melding of bitter and sweet, the ideal glass-to-taste-buds delivery system.
 Ready?
 First, pour slowly.
-Second, rumor has it that any stout will do, as will other flavors of ice cream, among them coffee, mocha, and chocolate.
-Finally, we have a hunch that any approach you can muster, whether a straw, spoon, even a barehanded approach to the glass, will suffice.
+Second, any stout will do, as will other flavors of ice cream, among them coffee, mocha, and chocolate.
+(Actually, some of us on staff have even done this time and again with amber ale rather than stout, and swooned each time.)
+Finally, we have it on darn good authority that any approach you can muster—whether a straw, spoon, even a barehanded approach to the glass—will suffice.
 Let us know how it goes.

 Guinness and Ice Cream Recipe